1950 Belgian monarchy referendum

 A referendum on allowing King Leopold III's return to Belgium, and restoration of his powers and duties as monarch was held in Belgium on 12 March 1950.
-The proposal was approved by 57.68% of voters.
+The proposal was approved by 58% of voters.

 Background

 King Leopold went into exile in June 1944, when Heinrich Himmler ordered him to leave Belgium.
 Leopold was held by the Nazis in Strobl, Austria until early May 1945, when he was freed by members of the United States 106th Cavalry Group.
-Because of the political troubles surrounding his war time behaviour, King Leopold remained in exile in Switzerland until 1950, his brother Prince Charles, Count of Flanders having been installed as Regent after the Liberation in 1944.
+Because of the political troubles surrounding his wartime behaviour, King Leopold remained in exile in Switzerland until 1950, his brother Prince Charles, Count of Flanders having been installed as Regent after the Liberation in 1944.